After 11 crashes, the US has opened an investigation into Tesla Autopilot.

 After detecting 11 crashes utilizing Tesla’s Autopilot, US safety inspectors started a preliminary investigation into the driver assistance technology, officials said Monday.

-According to the National Highway Traffic Safety Administration, there was one death crash and seven injuries in the occurrences dating back to 2018.
+According to the National Highway Traffic Safety Administration, there was one fatal crash in 2018 and seven others that resulted in 17 persons being injured.

+According to a representative for the NHTSA, the agency is “dedicated to ensuring the highest standards of safety on the nation’s roadways.”
+“In order to better understand the reasons of specific Tesla crashes, the National Highway Traffic Safety Administration is launching a preliminary investigation of Tesla Autopilot systems.”

 Tesla creator Elon Musk has defended the Autopilot system, stating that it requires “active driver supervision” behind the wheel, but detractors, including members of Congress, claim the technology is easily deceived and have called for NHTSA action.